 Gideon Boas has a broad criminal and civil practice.
-He practises in the areas of criminal law (trial and appeal), personal injury (including medical negligence) and tort law, as well as other civil and commercial areas.
-He has expertise in evidence law, which he teaches, and has considerable experience in complex litigation, both in Australia and internationally.
-Gideon is briefed in a number of complex serious criminal and civil matters, traversing terrorism, foreign incursions and slavery, as well as for a number of plaintiffs seeking damages for historical sex abuse.
-He also practices in Federal Court civil penalty and industrial matters.
+He practises in the areas of criminal law (trial and appeal), personal injury (including medical negligence) and tort law, industrial as well as other civil and commercial areas.
+He has expertise in the area of evidence law, in which he teaches and piublishes (see Bellew, Arhur, Boas and Chifflet, Austrlian Uniform Evidence Law: Principles and Context, LexisNexis 2019), and has considerable experience in complex litigation, both in Australia and internationally.
+Gideon is briefed in a number of complex serious criminal and civil matters, traversing terrorism, foreign incursions, slavery, drugs and fraud, as well as for a number of plaintiffs seeking damages for historical sex abuse.
+He also practices in Federal Court in civil penalty and industrial matters.

 Gideon has worked as a Senior Legal Officer at the United Nations International Criminal Tribunal for the former Yugoslavia (ICTY), where he led the Chamber’s legal team in the Milosevic case.
 He has also acted for Radovan Karadzic, accused of genocide, crimes against humanity and war crimes before the ICTY.